 A certificate of registration.
 The certificate includes any names that were given to the child, the date of the stillbirth and the registration district in which the stillbirth occurred.

-A stillbirth certificate which is an exact copy of the entry in the register.
+A stillbirth certificate.
+This is an exact copy of the entry in the register and costs £11 each.

-A green form to be given to the funeral director.
+A form to be given to the funeral director.

 If a stillbirth occurred outside of Essex

 If you do not live in Essex but the stillbirth happened in Essex then you can make the registration at any other registration office in England and Wales; the necessary information will be forwarded to the appropriate district.

 Support for bereaved parents whose child was stillborn is available from different organisations, including charities such as the Stillbirth and neonatal death charity and Tommy’s.